Steph Aston sought help for a rare disorder. She died after being accused of faking

 ‘Dignity stripped’

-Aston was an intelligent and thoughtful person who specialised in “random acts of kindness”, her friend Jo Hill told The Independent.
+Aston was an intelligent and thoughtful person who specialised in “random acts of kindness”, her friend Jo Hill, of the gastroparesis advocacy group Ruby’s Voice Trust, told The Independent.

 She would shower friends with care parcels of gifts, cards and home baking, and was a godmother to many of their children.